ShardulLeo/pdfQuery_Langchain/README.md

 # pdfQuery_Langchain
-# Querying PDF With Astra and LangChain

 # Pre-requisites:
-# You need a Serverless Cassandra with Vector Search database on Astra DB to run this demo.
-As outlined in more detail here, you should get a DB Token with role Database Administrator and copy your Database ID: these connection parameters are needed momentarily.
+To run this notebook, you need a Serverless Cassandra with a Vector Search database on [Astra DB](https://accounts.datastax.com/session-service/v1/login).
+As outlined in more detail [here](https://docs.datastax.com/en/astra-db-serverless/get-started/quickstart.html#_prepare_for_using_your_vector_database), you should get a DB Token with the role Database Administrator and copy your Database ID.
+These connection parameters are needed momentarily.

-# You also need an OpenAI API Key for this demo to work.
+You also need an [OpenAI API Key](https://cassio.org/start_here/#astra-db) for this notebook to work.

-# What you will do:
+# Setup:
-# Setup: import dependencies, provide secrets, create the LangChain vector store;
+import dependencies, provide secrets, create the LangChain vector store;

-# Run a Question-Answering loop retrieving the relevant headlines and having an LLM construct the answer.
+Run the notebook to retrieve the relevant headlines and have an LLM construct the answer.